-Except with respect to Class R6 shares, certain firms may request, and the distributor may agree to make, payments in addition to sales commissions and Rule 12b-1 fees, if applicable, out of the distributor's own resources.
+Certain firms may request, and the distributor may agree to make, payments in addition to sales commissions and Rule 12b-1 fees out of the distributor's own resources.

 These additional payments are sometimes referred to as revenue sharing.
 These payments assist in the distributor's efforts to promote the sale of the fund's shares.
 The distributor agrees with the firm on the methods for calculating any additional compensation, which may include the level of sales or assets attributable to the firm.
 Not all firms receive additional compensation, and the amount of compensation varies.
 These payments could be significant to a firm.
 The distributor determines which firms to support and the extent of the payments it is willing to make.
 The distributor generally chooses to compensate firms that have a strong capability to distribute shares of the fund and that are willing to cooperate with the distributor's promotional efforts.